SchwartzLab/mazter_mine/README.md

 ### mazter_mine.R

-This is the main function which outputs cleavage efficiency tables and QC reports.
+This is a program that should be used as a command line tool in a UNIX providing the necessary arguments.

-This is a script that should be used as a command line tool in a UNIX providing the necessary arguments.
+mazter_mine's main input is the ".Rdata" file output from the bam2ReadEnds.R program, and it outputs a QC report and a cleavage efficiency table which can be used for downstream statistical analysis.

 ```sh
 Rscript master_mine.R --help